mlrun/mlrun/docs/concepts/alerts.md

 ## Predefined alerts
 The predefined alert types are:
 - DATA_DRIFT_DETECTED &mdash; A detected change in model input data that potentially leads to model performance degradation.
-See {ref}`monitoring-overview`.
 - DATA_DRIFT_SUSPECTED &mdash; A suspected change in model input data that potentially leads to model performance degradation.
-See {ref}`monitoring-overview`.
 - CONCEPT_DRIFT_DETECTED &mdash; A detected change, over time, of  statistical properties of the target variable (what the model is predicting).
-See {ref}`monitoring-overview`.
 - CONCEPT_DRIFT_SUSPECTED &mdash; A suspected change, over time, of  statistical properties of the target variable (what the model is predicting).
-See {ref}`monitoring-overview`.
 - MODEL_PERFORMANCE_DETECTED &mdash; A detected change of the overall model performance and/or feature-level performance.
-See {ref}`monitoring-overview`.
 - MODEL_PERFORMANCE_SUSPECTED &mdash; A suspected change of the overall model performance and/or feature-level performance.
-See {ref}`monitoring-overview`.
 - MODEL_SERVING_PERFORMANCE_DETECTED &mdash; A detected change in how much time the prediction takes (i.e. the latency, measured in time units).
 - MODEL_SERVING_PERFORMANCE_SUSPECTED &mdash; A suspected change in how much time the prediction takes (i.e. the latency, measured in time units).
 - MM_APP_ANOMALY_DETECTED &mdash; An alert based on user-defined metrics/results.
 - MM_APP_ANOMALY_SUSPECTED &mdash; An alert based on user-defined metrics/results.
 - FAILED &mdash; The job failed.

+See {ref}`monitoring-overview` for more details on drift and performance.
 ## Creating an alert
 You can select an alert type for a specific model, for example "drift detection" for a given model.
 You must specify the frequency of alerts, and the criteria for alerts (how many times in what time window, etc.).